Preliminary Schedule (subject to change)

 Sunday, August 11 - Buses take us to Vienna's historic St. Stephen's Cathedral for a performance of Haydn’s Harmoniemesse as a part of the Sunday morning liturgical mass.
 The afternoon is free in Vienna for sightseeing on your own or as part of a tour at the Vienna Opera House.
 There is also a faculty piano recital at the Mozarthaus featuring piano faculty artists, Alvin Chow and Alan Chow.
 Late afternoon buses return to Eisenstadt and the evening is free to do as you like.

 Monday, August 12 – Enjoy a

 Tuesday, August 13 – Enjoy a leisurely morning before attending the final piano recital, given by piano seminar performers in the Empiresaal of the Esterházy Palace.
-Later in the afternoon, you can enjoy a recital in the Empiresaal featuring Alan Chow, Alvin Chow, and our resident piano trio which includes Alan along with Xiaocheng Jia (Echo), our concertmaster and principal cellist, Tomasz Szczęsny.
-In the evening, join us for a choral concert at the Bergkirche featuring our choir-in-residence.
+Later in the afternoon, you can enjoy a recital in the Empiresaal featuring Alan Chow and our resident piano trio which includes concertmaster, Xiaocheng Jia (Echo), and our principal cellist, Tomasz Szczęsny.
+That evening, you can enjoy a chamber music concert featuring our

 Wednesday, August 14 – This is a free day which you can use for relaxing, to do some exploring on your own or you may want to join one of the optional tours offered that day.
 This is also the last day for shopping since Thursday is a holiday and the stores are closed.